25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-When you're ramping up your curb appeal, start with evergreens that give structure to your yard.
-Boxwoods make great foundation plants and come in many sizes, so you can also add them to beds and borders.
+When you're working on your home's curb appeal, start with evergreens that give structure to your yard.
+Boxwoods make great foundation plants and come in many sizes.
+You can add them to beds and borders or use them to line walkways and driveways.

 Knock Out Roses